Summer Solstice Festival with Healing Sound BathJune 20, 2021 2 – 9pm

 7:30–8:30: Healing Sound Bath*

-As part of his ‘Planeta Abuelx‘ exhibition, Maravilla has been offering a series of communal healing sound baths – including this one at sunset on the summer solstice!
+As part of his ‘Planeta Abuelx‘ solo exhibition at the Park, artist Guadalupe Maravilla has been offering a series of communal healing sound baths – including this one at sunset on the summer solstice!

 Maravilla discovered the therapeutic qualities of sound baths during his own treatment for colon cancer.
 Now as a cancer survivor, he regularly offers healing sound baths to communities in need as a form of mutual aid.
 “Human bodies are over 70% water, and the vibration of the gongs can help balance emotional, psychological, and in some cases physical pain,” he explains.

 To create a sound bath, the artist and trained sound healers play gongs and other percussive implements in hypnotic sequences that create an immersive soundscape.
 The sound bath takes place around Maravilla’s ‘Disease Throwers (#13 & #14) Installation,’ which includes a fire pit that is lit during the ceremony.

 –The healing sound bath takes place outdoors so please check the weather forecast and prepare/dress accordingly.
 Also plan to bring your own drinking water as the Park’s public fountain is currently switched off for quality testing purposes.

 –Healing sound bath participants should bring their own yoga mat, blanket, or towel to lie on or chair to sit on.
 The Park has a limited supply of yoga mats and chairs that will be made available on a first-come, first-served basis.
 If you need an accommodation, please contact the Park at least 48 hours in advance at email@example.com.